Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 If you use Pyomo.DoE, please cite:

 [Wang and Dowling, 2022] Wang, Jialu, and Alexander W. Dowling.
-"Pyomo.
-DOE: An open‐source package for model‐based design of experiments in Python."
+"Pyomo.DOE: An open‐source package for model‐based design of experiments in Python."
 AIChE Journal 68.12 (2022): e17813. `https://doi.org/10.1002/aic.17813`

 Methodology Overview